Information Access of the Oppressed: Freirean Design for Emancipatory Information Access: Conclusion

-Our problem-posing framework, as the name explicitly suggests, does not point to miracle-cures for the ailing growth of global authoritarianism and oppression.
-Instead, it responds to the call for building an emancipatory movement within the IA community~\citep{mitra2025emancipatory} by identifying some of the key challenges that the movement should focus on.
-This problem-posing framework is intended to be a concrete starting point for envisioning radically new alternatives.
-Envisioning in this context must not be idle conjectures but \emph{praxis}; we must use these questions to reflect and act on the problems collectively and in the process co-construct the social arrangements of individuals and institutions committed to the causes of universal humanization and emancipation.
+Freirean design does not point to miracle-cures for the ailing growth of global authoritarianism and oppression.
+Instead, it responds to the call for building an emancipatory movement within the IA community~\cite{mitra2025emancipatory} by articulating some of the key problems that envisioned emancipatory platforms should address.
+Envisioning in this context should not be idle conjectures but \emph{praxis}; we should use these questions to reflect and act on the problems collectively and in the process co-construct the social arrangements of individuals and institutions committed to the causes of universal humanization and emancipation.

 Our movement begins here.
 We are moved not by the opportunity to imagine a different sociotechnical future but by the abject necessity of it in the face of growing authoritarianism and oppression.
 We do not move alone but in solidarity with others because our liberation, and the struggle for it, are bound together.
 We move not in fear but with courage and out of love for our own humanity and that of others.
 Where the oppressor attempts to capture and control, we move to co-opt, co-construct, and liberate.
 We move not just to negate oppression but to create something new, something joyful, something emancipatory.
-We conclude with one last quote from Freire:

-\begin{quote} ``\emph{Because love is an act of courage, not of fear, love is commitment to others.
-No matter where the oppressed are found, the act of love is commitment to their cause---the cause of liberation.
-And this commitment, because it is loving, is dialogical.}'' \end{quote}